sequelize/sequelize/README.md

 - [Contributing](https://github.com/sequelize/sequelize/blob/master/CONTRIBUTING.md)

 ## Responsible disclosure
-If you have any security issue to report, contact project maintainers privately.
-You can find contact information in [CONTACT.md](https://github.com/sequelize/sequelize/blob/master/CONTACT.md).
+If you have security issues to report please refer to our [Responsible Disclosure Policy](./SECURITY.md) for more details.

 ## Resources